gdub/pypack/README.txt

 * Creates a complete Python package template, ready for creating distribution files and uploading to the `Python package index (PyPI)`_.
 * Uses Distribute by default.
-* Manifest.in template, with inclusion of readme and other standard files, as well as ignoring of ``dist/`` directory that gets created when building the the package's distribution files.
+* MANIFEST.in template, with inclusion of README and other standard files, as well as ignoring of ``dist/`` directory that gets created when building the the package's distribution files.
 * No external dependencies, only relies on Python standard library.